rbh/NGS_test_April_2025/README.md

 To begin with, they are interested in certain variants of the *GCK* gene encoding glucokinase.
-Variants in *GCK* are known to cause both hyper- and hypoglycemia.
+Variants in *GCK* are known to cause both hyper- and hypoglycaemia.
 Heterozygous inactivating mutations in *GCK* may cause MODY, while homozygous inactivating mutations in *GCK* may result in more severe phenotypes.
 An example of a rare variant of interest for this project is [rs193922259][1] that results in a codon